CMU-TBD/SocNavBench/surreal/README.md

 ```

 Note: Installation of pip may fail in Blender 2.78a (this is a known issue)
 If this happens Blender 2.79a should work.
-You can install it from here (and then repeat the above steps substituting 2.79a for 2.78).
+You can install it from here (and then repeat the above steps substituting 2.79a for 2.78 and glibc219 for glibc211).
 ```
 wget https://download.blender.org/release/Blender2.79/blender-2.79a-linux-glibc219-x86_64.tar.bz2
 ```